shntn/hdlproto/README.md

 Tip (running examples from the repo without installing): PYTHONPATH=. python example/ex_module.py

+## Documentation

+For a detailed guide on how to use HDLproto, especially for those with Verilog experience, please see our [Getting Started Guide](doc/getting_started.md).

 ## Quick Start (minimal example)

 Save the script below as quickstart.py and run it.